 Topics: How to score and record qualitative and quantitative analyses of Burns IRI and other tools How to determine graded word list for placement level where start testing.
-How to determine independent, instructional, frustration, and listening comprehension for oral reading How to determine independent, instructional, frustration, for silent reading How to determine listening comprehension by teacher 75% (you) reading aloud.
-Must reach listening comprehension frustration, too Week 7 Off- campus Research and Booktalk Writing October 4 Topics: Booktalks for Literature Focus or Literature Circles for your classrooms Off campus Research and Booktalk Writing Topic : Write a Fiction Booktalk to be used in Literature Circles or Literature focus units for ELAR Choose a current year award winning book or honor book(fiction) that could be used to write a booktalk as well as a reader's theater script .
-You must get a copy of your award winning book to use for this and other assignments.
+How to determine independent, instructional, frustration, and listening comprehension for oral reading How to determine independent, instructional, frustration, for silent reading How to determine listening comprehension by teacher 75%(you) reading aloud.
+Must reach listening comprehension frustration, too Week 7 Off campus Research and Booktalk Writing October 3 Topics: Booktalks for Literature Focus or Literature Circles for your classrooms Off campus Research and Booktalk Writing Topic : Write a Fiction Booktalk to be used in Literature Circles or Literature focus units for ELAR Choose a current year award winning book or honor book(fiction) that could be used to write a booktalk as well as a reader's theater script .
+You must get a copy of your award winning book to use for this and other assignments..
 You are to follow the booktalk model behind tab 3 for the booktalk rubric and for the guidelines for the reader's theater script.
 There are completed samples as well in tab 3 for these assignments.
-You will delivering your booktalk in a YouTube video (11/15 by midnight CST) Choose a 2016 Bluebonnet, Lone Star, or Tejas award from Texas Library Association list choice book for same purpose Post your choice on the discussion Board for your class in the appropriate section.
+Choose a 2016 Bluebonnet, Lone Star, or Tejas award from Texas Library Association list choice book for same purpose Post your choice on the discussion Board for your class in the appropriate section.
 Follow packet guidelines.
 No duplicate booktalk/reader's theater book choices for entire class Write a booktalk following the format in the packet.
 Post it online as a thread to your book choice.
 No duplicates of book choices.
 Each activity/strategy must be named as such, for example QAR, Open-minded portrait, plus coded to the TEKS for the learning goal you have identified for the particular strategy.
-October 6 Topics: Reader's Theater Research Day and Creative Writing (off campus) Assignments: Write Readers Theater - 1.
+October 5 Topics: Reader's Theater Research Day and Creative Writing (off campus) Assignments: Write Readers Theater - 1.
 Write a reader's theater following the guidelines (min.
 25 char) in the packet (25 pts) - 2.
 Post your completed reader's theater online in the discussion board section for your class labeled booktalk selection and reader's theater thread. - 3.
 Read chapter 9; Complete Study guide - 4.
 Read Burns IRI pg.
-1-4, take notes Due: Post your completed reader's theater for your book choice before next scheduled class by adding a thread to your booktalk selection/book (10/18).
-You are to bring the completed reader's theater script to the next schedule class along with the book award printout.
+1-4, take notes Due: Post your completed reader's theater for your book choice before next scheduled class by adding a thread to your booktalk selection/book.
+You are to bring the completed reader's theater script to the next schedule class along with its award printout.(10/17).
 Highlight your 2016 award book selection you used for these writing assignments What does ILA stand for?
 What does NCTE stand for?

-Week 8,

-October 11

-Tutoring session 2: Administer Burns graded word list, form 1; Tape GWL Find the placement level where you begin administering the Burns IRI oral Word recognition and comprehension (Form A); silent reading comprehension (From B) and listening comprehension administered after frustration on form A, therefore may be B, C, or D at next higher level.
-Tape everything with a traditional recording device; no cell phones.
-Explicitly follow the directions on Burns pg.
-17 using criteria on Burns pg.
-3
+ALA? (know these for professional growth) Week 8, Assessments in the Field/offcampus with your learner October 10 Tutoring session 2: Administer Burns graded word list, form 1; Tape GWL Find the placement level where you begin administering the Burns IRI oral Word recognition and comprehension (Form A); silent reading comprehension (From B) and listening comprehension administered after frustration on form A, therefore may be B, C, or D at next higher level.
+Tape everything with a traditional recording device; no cell phones October 12 Tutoring Session 3 Assignments: Field Classes: Tape, Administer, interpret, and Score Burns IRI with your tutoring student.

-October 13

-Tutoring Session 3

-Assignments: Field Classes: Tape, Administer, interpret, and Score Burns IRI with your tutoring student.
 This is tutoring session 3 Remember tutoring log with parents/teacher signatures for 6-10 hours.
-Note location, time, specific activity, lesson plan numbers, etc. on log; sample log in packet

-Begin Scoring the Burns IRI pg.
+Note location, time, specific activity, lesson plan numbers, etc. on log; sample log in packet Begin Scoring the Burns IRI pg.
 215-218.